-Having taught basic sex education to teenage girls for 18 years, I am continually surprised at what they DO know, and what they DON’T know.
+Having taught Sex Ed to teenage girls for 13 years, I am continually surprised at what they DO know, and what they DON’T know.

 As I contemplated how to better teach girls about their bodies, I considered taking my experience and putting it into a pamphlet for them.
 But I know teenage girls well enough to guess that very few of them would sit down and read something about Sex Ed, maturation or pregnancy.

 So how to better educate them?
 Start with their parents.
 Education is best done in little doses, in everyday conversation, repeated over and over again.
 The home is the perfect setting for this.

 My Sex Ed groups seem to have a familiar beginning:

 Me: Hi girls!
 Welcome to Sex Ed!

 Girls: (groaning) We’ve had this class a million times!
 There’s nothing more we need to learn.

 In the early days, I would react by apologizing to the girls for having to take it again, or would get defensive.
 But now I find myself confidently promising them that they will learn at least one new thing.
 And they always do.

 Then comes the next challenge: how to teach this information to a group of girls from very different backgrounds.
 Some of the girls have had a lot of physical sexual experience; some of them have none at all.
 However, they do have one thing in common– very few of them know exactly HOW it all works.

 Allow me to share some things that I have found helpful in teaching teenage girls about themselves.